 Auditors provide an assurance that important control mechanisms are in place for detecting deficiencies and managing risks in the implementation of IT.
 They should be qualified to assess the specific risks that arise from specific uses of IT.
-BSIs should establish effective audit programs that cover IT risk exposures throughout the organization, risk-focused, promote sound IT controls, ensure the timely resolution of audit deficiencies and periodic reporting to the Board on the effectiveness of institutionís IT risk management, internal controls, and IT governance.
+BSIs should establish effective audit programs that cover IT risk exposures throughout the organization, risk-focused, promote sound IT controls, ensure the timely resolution of audit deficiencies and periodic reporting to the Board on the effectiveness of institution's IT risk management, internal controls, and IT governance.
 Regardless of size and complexity, the IT audit program should cover the following:

-• Independence of the IT audit function and its reporting relationship to the Board or its Audit Committee;

-• Expertise and size of the audit staff relative to the IT environment;

-• Identification of the IT audit universe, risk assessment, scope, and frequency of IT audits;

-Processes in place to ensure timely tracking and resolution of reported weaknesses; and monitor the institution(s activities and distribute information to other employees, customers, and members of management.
+- Independence of the IT audit function and its reporting relationship to the Board or its Audit Committee; - Expertise and size of the audit staff relative to the IT environment; - Identification of the IT audit universe, risk assessment, scope, and frequency of IT audits; - Processes in place to ensure timely tracking and resolution of reported weaknesses; and d.
+Staff competence and training.
+The rapid development in technology demands appropriate, skilled personnel to remain competent and meet the required level of expertise on an ongoing basis.

-• Documentation of IT audits, including work papers, audit reports, and follow-up.
+Documentation of IT audits, including work papers, audit reports, and follow-up.